 Efavirenz plus a single pill containing lamivudine / abacavir (2 pills taken once a day, taken on empty stomach)

-Efavirenz plus the single pill Truvada containing emtricitabine / tenofovirDF (2 pills taken once a day, taken on empty stomach).
+Efavirenz plus a single pill containing emtricitabine / tenofovirDF once a day, taken on empty stomach)

 If there is a clinical or practical reason why efavirenz isn't suitable for an individual, the following alternative combination is usually considered.